-Abbeys and monasteries are the places where monks lived in common under the guidance of their spiritual father, the abbot, or prior.
+Abbeys and monasteries are where monks lived in common under the guidance of their spiritual father, the abbot, or prior.
 Monks usually followed the rule of St. Benedict because it was balanced and moderate.

 2. What is the difference between a monastery and an abbey?

 The difference between a monastery and an abbey can be found in the abbey, a large monastery with legal autonomy under the direction of an abbot or abbess.
 In comparison, the monastery is just a small church that leads a religious community to live in the abbey and guides them on the path of the Christian faith.

 Abbey of Cluny is a religious congregation built by St. Bernon William the Pious, Duke of Aquitaine, of the counts of Burgundy (year 910), in which the first reform of the Benedictine order was accomplished.

 Cluny Abbey was not known for austerity, asceticism, or for adopting apostolic poverty.
 Still, Cluny’s abbot supported the papal revival and the reforms of Pope Gregory VII, which led to unprecedented papal authority.
 Cluniac structures are closely related to the rich, recognized, and universal papacy.
 The order lost influence by the early 12th century due to administrative inefficiencies.